Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/2-WebApp-graph-user/2-1-Call-MSGraph/README-incremental-instructions.md

 ### Process the CAE challenge from Microsoft Graph

-To process the CAE challenge from Microsoft Graph, the controller actions need to extract it from the wwwAuthenticate header returned in case of error when calling Microsoft Graph.
+To process the CAE challenge from Microsoft Graph, the controller actions need to extract it from the `wwwAuthenticate` header.
+It is returned when MS Graph rejects a seemingly valid Access tokens for MS Graph.
 For this you need to:

 1. Inject and instance of `MicrosoftIdentityConsentAndConditionalAccessHandler` in the controller constructor.
 The beginning of the HomeController becomes: